Rajagopala Chidambaram: Awards and honours

-Chidambaram is the recipient a number of awards and honours.
+Chidambaram was the recipient a number of awards and honours.
 The Indian Government acknowledged his contribution to the successful nuclear tests by awarding the Padma Shri, the fourth highest Civilian honour of the nation, in 1975 and the Padma Vibushan, the second highest civilian honour, in 1999.
 His other prominent awards are the Distinguished Alumnus Award of the Indian Institute of Science (1991), the C.V.
 Raman Birth Centenary Award of the Indian Science Congress Association (1995), the Distinguished Materials Scientist of the Year Award of the Materials Research Society of India (1996), the R.D.
 Birla Award of the Indian Physics Association (1996), the H. K. Forodia Award for Excellence in S & T (1998), the Hari Om Prerit Senior Scientist Award (2000), the Meghnad Saha Medal of the Indian National Science Academy (2002), the INS Homi Bhabha Lifetime Achievement Award of the Indian Nuclear Society (2006), the Life Time Contribution Award in Engineering (2009) from Indian National Academy of Engineering, the C.V.
 Raman Medal of the Indian National Science Academy.
+Dr. R. Chidambaram was the recipient of the Rajiv Gandhi Outstanding Leadership National Award for the Year-2011 from the Academy of Grassroots Studies and Research of India (AGRASRI), Tirupati on 29 February, 2012 at Tirupati.
+Dr. Chidambaram has delivered the 10th Rajiv Gandhi Memorial Lecture on 29 February, 2012 at Tirupati.

 He has been awarded D.Sc. degrees (Honoris Causa) by more than twenty universities in India and abroad.
-Chidambaram is a Fellow of all the science Academies in India and the Third World Academy of Science (TWAS), Trieste (Italy).
+Chidambaram was a Fellow of all the science Academies in India and The World Academy of Science (TWAS), Trieste (Italy).

 He has also served as a member, chairman and president of a number of organizations which, among others, include IIT-Madras, IIT-Bombay, the Materials Research Society of India, the Council of Scientific and Industrial Research (CSIR), and the International Union of Crystallography.
 In early 2008, the IAEA invited Chidambaram to be a member of the "Commission of Eminent Persons", for making recommendations to the Board of Governors, regarding long-term priorities and funding.
-He is Indian Fellow of Indian National Science Academy.
-Chidambaram is chairman of Board of Governance of IIT, Jodhpur.
+He was Indian Fellow of Indian National Science Academy.
+Dr. Chidambaram was chairman of Board of Governance of IIT Jodhpur.

+Death

+Chidambaram died on 4 January 2025, at the age of 88, in Mumbai.